Holy Communion - Taking a Good Look ...

 Christians are sent out into the world as Christ’s ambassadors.
 We are meant to LOOK OUTWARDS to

+the world.
 Michael Green (Christian speaker/writer/apologist) made the point vividly when he wrote that

 Holy Communion “is battle rations for Christian warriors, not cream cake for Christian layabouts.”